JoshData/python-email-validator/README.md

 equivalent) un-normalized forms at different times, you ought to replace what they enter with the normalized form immediately prior to going into your database (during account creation), querying your database (during login), or sending outbound mail.
-Normalization may also change the length of an email address, and this may affect whether it is valid and acceptable by your SMTP provider.

 The normalizations include lowercasing the domain part of the email address (domain names are case-insensitive), [Unicode "NFC"